The 55 Best Road Trips in America

 Georgia Sea Islands

 This 915-mile road trip that traverses a national seashore, beach towns, and a massive state park will have you hopping from St. Simons Island to Sea Island, as well as visiting Jekyll Island and Cumberland Island, according to Two Wandering Soles.
 Highlights include visiting the lighthouse in St. Simons, indulging in some finger-licking-good BBQ, finding driftwood on the beach, and, while on the island owned by the Carnegie family, touring the ruins of Dungeness Mansion, which was destroyed by fire in 1959.
+If you love magnificent homes, you may want to take a detour to the most beautiful mansion in Georgia.

 Austin to New Orleans